EduhG/koko-devops/README.md

 Finally the app is deployed in a kubernetes cluster that id fully configured by the CI/CD pipeline.

 ## Improvements

+Implement monitoring and alerts.
+This can be done using `Prometheus`.

 Increase the number of node in the cluster.
 This will make the entire process automated as the user wont need to ssh into the master node to mark it as tainted.